How to Write a Resume for a Student (College or University Graduate and High School Student)

 Bad Example: Lacks Strength and Clarity: Had weekly meetings to go over project updates.

-Good Example: Detailed and Empowering: Spearheaded weekly meeting to clarify current projects.
+Good Example: Detailed and Empowering: Spearheaded weekly meetings to clarify current projects.

 Examples Of Action Words That You Can Use In Your Resume

-- Do not use uncommon terminology on your resume unless it directly applies to the job position.
+4. Do not use uncommon terminology on your resume unless it directly applies to the job position

 Four Ways to Review Your Student Resume

-- Always use your word processing Programs like Microsoft Word, Apple Pages, or Google Docs all have spell checks you can use to while writing your resume.
+3. Always use your word processing Programs like Microsoft Word, Apple Pages, or Google Docs all have spell checks you can use while writing your resume.

 Things to Remember On Your Student Resume

-- Your student resume must always have a readable font.
+• Your student resume must always have a readable font.
 Classic, common fonts are often better to use as their readability factor is consistent.
-Some strong and legible fonts to think about: Arial, Time New Roman, Calibri, Helvetica, Cambria.
+Some strong and legible fonts to think about: are Arial, Time New Roman, Calibri, Helvetica, and Cambria.

-- Always keep the information on your LinkedIn, website, blog, cover letter, and resume consistent.
+• Always keep the information on your LinkedIn, website, blog, cover letter, and resume consistently.

 GOOD LUCK!!!!